 '''

-(require htdp/master)
+(require htdp/master) package: htdp-lib

 '''

 The teachpack implements GUI for playing a simple master mind-like game, based on a function designed by a student.
 The player clicks on two colors and the program responds with an answer that indicates how many colors and places were correct.